 For information relating to policies purchased prior to 03 February 2022, please check the PDS provided with your purchase.
 You can contact us if you need this sent to you again.
 For policies purchased on or from 03 February 2022 please see below.

 Am I covered by travel insurance if there's a travel warning in place where I'm going?

 Has your destination been documented as unsafe for any reason?
-If you do travel in a country or region where a travel warning is in place or if an event is occurring that may threaten your safety, read on to find out how your policy coverage may be affected.
+If you do travel in a country or region where a travel warning is in place or if an event is occurring that may threaten your safety, it may affect your policy coverage.

 Travel insurance is designed to cover you for events which are sudden, unforeseen, unavoidable, outside your control and that occur after you buy your policy.